-Drop in to one of our meetings normally held the second Tuesday of the month at 1:00 pm.
+Drop in to one of our meetings normally held the third Monday of the month at 1:00 pm.
 We always welcome new committee members so consider joining.
-You can find the 2021 schedule dates here and the Zoom link to attend virtually here.
+You can find the 2022-2023 schedule dates on the community calendar and the Zoom link to attend virtually here.

 - Tom Harris (Patrol Liaison)

 - Ed Byrne

 - Barbara Stanton

 - Dan Krygowski

 - Provide practical information to Genesee residents on how to prepare for, and respond to, most disasters or hazardous conditions that could occur in our homes, Open Space, infrastructure, or the community at large, including but not limited to wildfires, home fires, medical emergencies, wildlife and extreme temperatures.

 - Develop resident engagement initiatives through outreach and education that encourage proactive steps such as fire mitigation and certified defensible space plans on Genesee residents’ properties.